 BRPT uses email as its official means of communication.

-Candidate inquiries are handled through the BRPT Executive Office located in the Eastern Time Zone in McLean, Virginia, USA.
+Candidate inquiries are handled through the BRPT Executive Office located in the Eastern Time Zone in Washington, DC, USA.
 The Executive Office is the main point of contact for candidates regarding the exam, testing procedures, and general BRPT questions or issues.
 Candidates should refer to the BRPT website for information before contacting BRPT for assistance.
 The best way to contact BRPT is via email at [email protected].
 Candidates should expect a response to email within 2 business days.

 The CCSH examination is developed and administered in accordance with the 1999 “Standards for Educational and Psychological Testing” (American Education Research Association, American Psychological Association, and National Council on Measurement in Education) as well as the 1978 “Uniform Guidelines on Employee Selection Procedures” (Equal Employment Opportunity Commission, et al).